ibm-watson-iot/iot-docs/mongodb/README.md

 # Quick Start Guide

 This guide covers how to use the MongoDB CE Operator to satisfy the MongoDB prerequisite for Maximo Application Suite (MAS) v8.4.
+The guide only covers the case of installing the MongoDB CE Operator into an OpenShift Container Platform (OCP) cluster.

 ## 1. How is MongoDB used in Maximo Application Suite